airpair/aws-lambda-stream-processing/post.md

 Each Lambda function is an independent component, and they can be chained together by having the output of one trigger the next function (or group of functions).
 Because of this, they are easy to experiment with and play well with other data systems.
+When you call a function, you can also select the [version or alias][versioning] to execute.
+This means you can move dev/test traffic over to newer handlers without touching prod.

 ### Smart endpoints and dumb pipes

 In a lot of definitions of microservices, people take this to mean "uses RESTful HTTP interfaces between components".
-Lambda events follow a strict JSON format.
+Lambda events follow strict JSON formats, which can differ between different event sources.
 Here's an abbreviated example of an S3 event for a new object.

 ```javascript
 {